 Andrew called Siskinds LLP and requested an emergency meeting.
 We met that afternoon with the Marketing Director, Laurie Hause, and lead lawyer for the case, Matthew Baer.
 After thoughtful deliberation, it became unanimous – a new campaign would be created – one that would focus more on women’s rights and less on the law firm’s brand and technicalities regarding the legal proceeding.

-In a London Free Press article, law professor Jasminka Kalajdzic, a University of Windsor law professor said, “Ingenious… It is the first example of social media for class actions that I am aware of in Canada.”
+In a London Free Press article, University of Windsor law professor Jasminka Kalajdzic, said, “Ingenious… It is the first example of social media for class actions that I am aware of in Canada.”

 Best Social Media Campaign In the Legal Industry2012 Internet Advertising Competition